vgrichina/near-lands/README.md

 ## Deploying Code

-After you run the `npm run build` command, your code will be built in the `dist/` folder along with any other assets you project depended.
+After you run the `npm run build` command, frontend code will be built in the `dist/` folder along with any other assets you project depended.

-If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.
+To deploy frontend code using [web4](https://github.com/vgrichina/web4) you can use `npm run deploy:static`.
+You can set target contract name in `src/config.js` file or through `CONTRACT_NAME` environment variable.
+This is using [`web4-deploy`](https://github.com/vgrichina/web4-deploy) to upload static files to IPFS, pin it and update the hash addrssed by the smart contract.

+Note that smart contract needs to be already deployed on the given account using `npm run deploy`.

+Deploying on account like `lands.near` results in corresponding `.near.page` website like https://lands.near.page.

+## Roadmap

+-  Game features
+  - [ ] NFT gallery support (custom images placed inside world)
+  - [ ] Portal support (world coordinates)
+  - [ ] Portal support (websites)
+  - [ ] Music/sound source support
+  - [ ] Grouped UI for build material selection
+  - [ ] Quick access bar for material selection
+  - [ ] Larger choice of building materials
+  - [ ] Trade tokens with users you are closed by (like in Civilization, etc)
+  - [ ] Load land content from custom smart contract
+  - [ ] Interact with smart contracts through in game items

+- Land sale
+  - [ ] Own land parcel as NFT
+  - [ ] Enforce restrictions on other users on your parcel

+- Voice chat
+  - [ ] Push to talk to limit bandwidth and noise
+  - [ ] Experiment with adjusting pan in spatial audio
+  - [ ] Use multiple rooms to scale?
+  - [ ] Use server-side mixing to scale? (estimate how much gonna cost to operate)

+- Future direction
+  - Multiple interconnected worlds
+  - Native mobile apps